Gopesh111/Agentic-AI-LangGraph/README.md

 Saving chat history (Topic 05) is necessary, but passing the entire raw history into every new LLM prompt quickly leads to token limit crashes.

 To solve this, I added a dynamic Memory Manager.
 The system uses a conditional entry point to check the `chat_history` length.
 If it exceeds a threshold, it routes to a `Summarizer` node that compresses older conversations into a dense string.
 This approach **reduced token consumption by ~80%** in long-running sessions, ensuring the agent remains cost-effective and responsive without "forgetting" the user's intent.

+### Topic 12: Structured Outputs (Pydantic Enforced JSON)
+LLMs natively output unstructured text.
+If a backend system expects JSON and the AI includes extra conversational text (e.g., "Here is your JSON:"), the JSON parser crashes.

+To guarantee type safety, I implemented Structured Outputs in LangGraph.
+By defining a strict Pydantic `BaseModel` and binding it to the LLM node using `.with_structured_output()`, the agent is mathematically forced to adhere to the exact database schema.
+This eliminates the need for messy string manipulation or prompt engineering to get clean, reliable JSON data.

 ---